enta1234/project-budget-management/README.md

 on `http://localhost:8080`.
 All service endpoints are available under the `/api/v1` path prefix.

-The `docker-compose.yml` file sets `SERVICE_URL` for the client container so that API requests are forwarded to the service.
+The `docker-compose.yml` file sets `SERVICE_URL` as a build argument and environment variable for the client container so API requests are forwarded to the service.

 The service now exposes a new endpoint `GET /api/v1/events` which returns the timeline/calendar layout entries.